jmblankman/Relational-Database-Sheet-Metal-Shop/README.md

 - .sql file including the original SQL code
 - .pgn file that displays the final reverse engineered model

-Note: There are some minor adjustments that need to be made to the contract table as displayed in the relational model diagram.
+Note 1: There are some minor adjustments that need to be made to the contract table as displayed in the relational model diagram.
+Note 2: I would also like to adjust the size of RelationalModel.png to better fit github.